dstrebel/validate-k8s-apis/README.md

 You can find the full details on the deprecated APIs in 1.16 [here](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/)

-With this major deprecation of old API you'll probably find a lot of users still using the older APIs.
-Usually this is because of copy/paste of older example or they just don't know that they are using an older API version.
+With this major deprecation of old APIs you'll probably find a lot of users still using the older APIs.
+Usually this is because of copy/paste of older examples or they just don't know that they are using an older API version.

-Instead of users finding out the hard way with cryptic error message we can move the validation into our CI piplines that give the user immediate feedback with a frindly error message on the deprecated APIs they are using.
+Instead of users finding out the hard way with cryptic error messages we can move the validation into our CI pipline that gives the user immediate feedback with a frindly error message on the deprecated APIs they are using.

 ## Using Conftest and Open Policy Agent For Validating Kubernetes API Versions